suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - Check Image Match condition (see {{suit-condition-image-match}})
 - Process Dependency directive (see {{suit-directive-process-dependency}})

-A plaintext manifest and its encrypted dependency may also form a [composite manifest](#composite-manifests).
+A plaintext manifest and its encrypted dependency may also form a composite manifest ({{composite-manifests}}).

 ## A/B Image Template {#a-b-template}

+The goal of the A/B Image Template is to acquire, validate, and invoke one of two images, based on a test.

-The following operations are placed in the common block:
+The following commands are placed in the common block:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Try Each